CONFERENCE DAY ONE

 Moderators will be assigned to each roundtable to facilitate discussion and collate the findings.
 Following the roundtable discussions, they will present back to the entire delegation and open wider audience debate

-REVIEWING NOVEL PK/PD MODELLING PROGRESS TO ASSESS BRAIN DELIVERY
+REVIEWING INNOVATIVE TECHNOLOGIES TO ASSESS BRAIN DELIVERY & QUANTIFY BIODISTRIBUTION

 4:00 Developing a Translational PBPK Model to Understand Species-Related Differences in TfR-Mediated Transcytosis of Large Molecules to the Brain